awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

  *instance\-id* represents he ID of an instance configured for use with AWS Systems Manager and its Session Manager capability, such as `i-02573cafcfEXAMPLE`\.

-*portNumber* represents the remote port on the instance where traffic should be redirected to, such as `3389`\.
+*portNumber* represents the remote port on the instance where traffic should be redirected to, such as `3389` for connecting to a Windows instance using the Remote Desktop Protocol \(RDP\)\.
 If this parameter is not specified, Session Manager assumes `80` as the default remote port\.

 *localPortNumber* represents the local port on the client where traffic should be redirected to, such as `56789`\.
+This value is what you enter when connecting to an instance using a client\.
+For example, **localhost:56789**\.

 For information about other options you can use with the start\-session command, see [start\-session](https://docs.aws.amazon.com/cli/latest/reference/ssm/start-session.html) in the AWS Systems Manager section of the AWS CLI Command Reference\.